-We’ve recently completed some amazing solutions for Kokoa, a Finnish company dedicated to doing edtech right.
+We’ve completed some amazing solutions for Education Alliance Finland, a Finnish company dedicated to doing edtech right.
 They’re a team of evaluators, tech experts and teachers who put a stamp of quality on fantastic educational applications: and judge those who aren’t fulfilling their promises.
-We’ve caught up with Saila for some expert knowledge about edtech: and to discuss our involvement in their project.
+We’ve caught up with Saila for some expert knowledge about edtech and to discuss our involvement in their project.

 So, what’s so special about the Finnish approach to education?

 For the last decades, the Finnish school system has had two strong points; the general equality between students and the high academic education of the teachers.
 The teachers can make independent choices and take every student into account.
 The new Finnish curriculum from 2016 relies on this, and emphasizes the student’s well-being and joy for learning.
 The curriculum not only defines the skills which the students should learn – like math, reading and so on – but also sets a standard on how these should be learned.

 The curriculum also focuses on so-called 21st century skills, like adoption of ICT skills or learning to learn skills.
 This way, the students become lifelong learners.
 At EAF, we also use the new Finnish curriculum when evaluating digital education solutions, because it gives a very comprehensive view on what learning should be.

 What worries you about the edtech world?
 You’ve said that ‘the market is overflowing with products of varying educational quality’ – how can that be remedied?